v0idsh/pingthing/README.md

 # Requirements

-* Next.js
-* Discord and access to the [**Discord Dev Portal**](https://discord.com/developers/applications)
+* [**Discord Dev Portal**](https://discord.com/developers/applications) to configure the bot
 * [**Vercel**](https://vercel.com/), where the app will be hosted
 * [**Supabase**](https://supabase.com/) for storage
 * [**QStash**](https://console.upstash.com/qstash) for scheduling

 # Quickstart

-1. Clone/fork this repository
-2. Set up your Discord bot and connect it to your server
+1. Set up your Discord bot and connect it to your server
-3. Set up Supabase and QStash
+2. Set up Supabase and QStash
-3. Make a copy of [**.env.example**](https://github.com/v0idsh/pingthing/blob/main/.env.example) and populate the `.env` file with your Environment Variables.
-This is for local testing, and you can also import it into Vercel.
+3. Clone/fork this repo
 4. `npm install`
+5. Make a copy of [**.env.example**](https://github.com/v0idsh/pingthing/blob/main/.env.example) and populate the `.env` file with your environment variables.
+6. Register Discord commands with `npx tsx scripts/setup.ts`
-5. `npm run dev` to test locally
+7. `npm run dev` to test locally
-6. Deploy on Vercel
+8. Deploy on Vercel

 > [!NOTE]
 > Detailed instructions on how to set up the project and configure all platforms can be found in the [**Wiki**](https://github.com/v0idsh/pingthing/wiki/).